belbert/VCVTB/The Book of VCVTB.md

 -There are indications in the literature that airflownetwork models are also less suitable for modelling single-sided ventilation.
 However, modified models are also available
 - ...

+- A different type of limitation is that I am a self-learned programmer.
+Therefore, it is likely that not all functions are implemented equally efficiently and that additional comments are needed.
+However, the current implementation does what it should do and I am satisfied with that for the time being.

 6.0 Licensing
 -----------------